 - Bend your right knee, and put weight into the left heel.

 - Hold for 10 to 15 seconds, and then switch sides.

 This lunge variation will target the outer ankles as well as open tight hips that can also be caused by wearing high heels.

 - Come into a lunge position with your right knee forward.

 - Lower your left knee to the floor, and rest your hands on the ground under your shoulders.

 - Slowly lower your right knee to the right so you're resting on the outside of your right flexed foot.
 Keep your arms straight, pressing your chest forward to increase the stretch.

 - Hold like this for 10 to 15 seconds, and then repeat on the left side.

-Having your calves constantly in the flexed position not only makes for tightness in the back of your lower legs, but it also shifts your posture, which can lead to lower back pain.
-This stretch targets both those areas.
+Having your calves constantly in the flexed position not only makes for tightness in the back of your lower legs, but it also shifts your posture, which can lead to lower-back pain.
+This stretch targets both of those areas.

 - Stand about two feet in front of a wall.
 Place your hands on the wall in front of your shoulders.